nus-cs2103/website-base/admin/tutorials.md

 **The mode**

 * Tutorials will be conducted using Zoom.
+Due to the large class size and small tutor:students ratio, we are not able to go back to F2F tutorials at the current SoC venue capacity.
+We'll revisit this decision when the COM4 building is up.
 * MS Teams will be used for file sharing.
 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.
 * The tutor will _facilitate_ tutorial activities, observe your progress, and give feedback.